-The parties will work together to ensure transparent, citizen-centred and accountable public administration and transparent, inclusive and credible elections, respecting health measures in place to ensure voters’ safety in light of the COVID-19 pandemic.
+11/ Strengthening Public Administration

+Advancing Public Administration Reform through open government mechanisms remains utmost priority.
+The EU and Georgia act together to uphold and promote European public administration principles.
+To this end, parties will unite efforts to foster an accountable, efficient, effective, open and transparent governance, build a merit-based and professional civil service, ensure quality public services and strong local self-government.

+.

+12/Promoting Good Governance and Human Rights

+The EU and Georgia will promote good governance, human rights, rule of law, non- discrimination, decent work, as well as fundamental values and humanitarian principles in responses to the COVID-19 pandemic and recovery from it.
 Georgia will uphold the freedom, independence and pluralism of the media, respecting EU and international standards, ensuring conditions for a free and healthy media environment.
-Fostering an accountable, efficient, effective, transparent public administration, building a merit-based and professional civil service and ensuring qualitative public services across the territory and strong local self-government will be a priority.
-The parties will also cooperate to strengthen cooperation on strategic communication, including fighting disinformation.

-Both parties will promote good governance, human rights, rule of law, non- discrimination, decent work, as well as fundamental values and humanitarian principles in responses to the COVID-19 pandemic and recovery from it.

-The EU and Georgia will also keep a focus on youth participation and leadership through empowerment.
-The parties will further cooperate to maximise the benefits to Georgia of its association to the Horizon 2020 and the Horizon Europe programmes and further promote its already active participation in Erasmus+ and the European Solidarity Corps programmes, and well as other volunteering, cooperation and exchange programmes.

-Both parties will cooperate to ensure the implementation of the anti-discrimination law, develop and implement a new Human Rights Strategy and the National Human Rights Action Plan and enable media pluralism and independence as well as freedom of assembly.
-Georgia will ensure the necessary budgetary and human resources allocation to the State Inspector’s Office in order to effectively and promptly investigate offences alleged to have been committed by law enforcement officers.
+Both parties will cooperate to ensure the enhanced implementation of the anti-discrimination law, develop and implement a new National Human Rights Strategy and the subsequent National Human Rights Action Plan and enable media pluralism and independence as well as freedom of assembly.
+Georgia will ensure the necessary budgetary and human resources allocation to the State Inspector’s Service in order to effectively and promptly investigate offences alleged to have been committed by law enforcement officers as well as efficiently control personal data processing.

-Enhancing gender equality and ensuring equal treatment in social, political and economic life and better integration of persons belonging to all groups of civil society including persons with disabilities will be a key priority.
+Enhancing gender equality and ensuring equal treatment in social, political and economic life, better integration of and increase tolerance towards persons belonging to all groups of civil society including persons with disabilities will be a key priority.
 There will also be a focus on measures to protect children from all forms of violence.
 Efforts to ensure a high-level protection of personal data will continue.

+The parties will also cooperate to strengthen cooperation on strategic communication, including fighting disinformation

+14/Empowering youth and promoting civil society

+The EU and Georgia will also keep a focus on youth participation and leadership through empowerment.
+The parties will further cooperate to maximise the benefits to Georgia of its association to the Horizon 2020 and the Horizon Europe programmes and further promote its already active participation in Erasmus+ and the European Solidarity Corps programmes, and well as other volunteering, cooperation and exchange programmes and initiatives and programmes such as EU4Youth.

+Georgia will continue development of the youth sector and evidence- and rights-based youth policy with the aim to create a sustainable ecosystem for youth development, which enable the youth to fully realize their potential and get actively involved in all areas of public life; increase young people's understanding of democratic values and principles and support them to claim their own rights; as well as to assure full and equal economic empowerment, protection of health and well-being and equal access of information and resources to all young people in Georgia.

 Georgia will further promote an enabling environment for CSOs operations, including adaptation of policy solutions supporting their financial sustainability and further development of the Civil Society sector, in particular those working at local level.
 Georgia will also promote Corporate Social Responsibility and social entrepreneurship aimed at providing solutions to social and environmental challenges, with particular focus on employment of vulnerable groups, including people with disabilities and strengthening financial sustainability of CSOs.